Roller23/brainfuck-transcompiler/README.md

-# brainfuck-transcompiler
+# Brainfuck transcompiler
-A brainfuck transcompiler (brainfuck to C) written in C
+A brainfuck transpiler (brainfuck to C) written in C. Clang or GCC required
+Usage:
+./bcc <input file> <output name (optional)>

+(assuming the transpiler was compiled to "bcc")